Tricentis/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "DefectSummaryFieldID"

 The id of the "Summary" field of the Defect in your qTest project where the work item details of Bugs will be synchronized to.
+To get this value the Field API (/api/v3/fields/defects) needs to be called.

 ### Constant "DefectDescriptionFieldID"

 The id of the "Description" field of the Defect in your qTest project where the work item details of Bugs will be synchronized to.
+To get this value the Field API (/api/v3/fields/defects) needs to be called.

 ## Limitations